Psittacus: Intelligence

 A study published in 2011, led by Dalila Bovet of Paris West University Nanterre La Défense, demonstrated grey parrots were able to coordinate and collaborate with each other to an extent.
 They were able to solve problems set by scientists—for example, two birds could pull strings at the same time to obtain food.
 In another example, one bird stood on a perch to release a food-laden tray, while the other pulled the tray out from the test apparatus.
 Both would then feed.
-The birds in question were observed waiting for their partners to perform the necessary actions so their behaviour could be synchronized.
+The birds in question were observed waiting for their partners to perform the necessary actions so their behaviour could be synchronised.
 The parrots appeared to express individual preferences as to which of the other test birds they would work with.

 In an experiment about local enhancement in grey parrots, food was visibly hidden under two separate cups.
 The experimenter then lifted the first cup and either removed what was under it or put it back.
 This was then done again in several different combinations, the cups were lifted in a different order and the food was removed or put back in a different order.
 Instead of remembering which cup had the food, the birds would show preference to the one that was touched last.

 Another series of experiments further tested grey parrots' cognitive abilities.
 In general, most animals cannot associate sounds with objects, such as food, placed into a cup.
 While originally only the great apes and young human children were known to make this association with ease, it was found that grey parrots, under most conditions, can also associate sounds with the presence of an object.
 For the most part, grey parrots performed more successfully if the cup was shaken horizontally before it is given the choice of selecting which contained food; however, further experimentation indicated that it is not a requirement and proved that grey parrots have very high cognitive abilities.